-Markle's pregnancy, her first, will be treated by the medical community as -- and called by many doctors, much to the derision of their patients -- "geriatric" because she'll be giving birth past the age of 35.
+Like her first pregnancy at age 37 with son Archie, Meghan's pregnancy will be treated by the medical community as -- and called by many doctors, much to the derision of their patients -- "geriatric" because she'll be giving birth past the age of 35.

 When Amanda Candy, a mom of two from Bethesda, Maryland, was told she was geriatric at age 34 with her first pregnancy, she suggested the doctor find a new adjective.

-"I remember being like, 'Woah, I [work] in communications and you need a better term,'" said Candy, a 41-year-old public relations professional.
-"You can say I'm 'classic,' 'vintage' or 'experienced,' but please not geriatric."
+"I remember being like, 'Whoa, I [work] in communications, and you need a better term,'" Candy, a public relations professional, told "Good Morning America" at the time Meghan's first pregnancy was announced in 2018.
+"You can say I'm 'classic,' 'vintage' or 'experienced,' but please not 'geriatric.'"

 Giving birth later in life is a growing reality in the United States.
-Since 2007, the birth rate has risen 19 percent for women in their early 40s, 11 percent for women in their late 30s and just 2 percent for women in their early 30s.
+Since 2007, the birth rate has risen 19% for women in their early 40s, 11% for women in their late 30s and just 2% for women in their early 30s.
 Birth rates for women in their 20s declined from 2015 to 2016, according to the Centers for Disease Control and Prevention (CDC).

-"Geriatric pregnancy" is a term most women seem to know, or fear, all too well, but not a term used by all doctors.
+"Geriatric pregnancy" is a term most women seem to know, or fear, but it is not a term used by all doctors.

 The age of 35 was chosen decades ago by researchers trying to decide which pregnant women should get an amniocentesis, a prenatal test in which a small amount of amniotic fluid is removed from the sac surrounding the fetus for testing, according to Mehta-Lee.

 At the age of 35, women were determined to have a greater risk of having a baby with Down syndrome than the risk of pregnancy loss from amniocentesis.